Top 20 Foods That Are High In Vitamin C For Height Increase

 How Vitamin C Works to Boost Your Height

-2. Supports tissue repair – Especially important during puberty when bones stretch faster than soft tissue.
+2. Accelerates tissue repair – This becomes especially relevant during puberty, when bones often stretch faster than the surrounding soft tissue can keep up with.

-4. Improves nutrient synergy – Helps absorb calcium, vitamin D, and iron—critical for the bone matrix.
+4. Strengthens nutrient absorption – Vitamin C improves how the body takes in calcium, vitamin D, and iron—all essential components of the bone matrix.

 top-20-foods-that-are-high-in-vitamin-c-for-height-increase